 To the South of the Nusa islands we find our Manta dive sites.
 Large plateaus create the ideal cleaning and feeding station for the Manta Rays.
 Although not as rich in diversity of corals and marine life, the plateaus do offer up some interesting topography with troughs and swimthoughs.
 The main reason for diving in this area is of course the chance encounter the swirling mantas above as they swoop in for a closer look at the divers.

 The dive site is a shallow bay with a mixture of sandy and coral bottom and generally a maximum depth of 12m.
 The dive is often spent quite shallow, closely observing the Mantas as the feed and sometimes put on a display for the watching divers.
-Delving a little deeper into the dive site we can explore the gullies and swim throughs searching for Bamboo Sharks, Woebegong Sharks and turtles often to be found at the site.
+Delving a little deeper into the dive site we can explore the gullies and swim throughs.
+This allows us to search for Bamboo Sharks, Woebegong Sharks and turtles often to be found at the site.

 A 45 minute boat ride alongside the dramatic limestone cliffs that feels like you are on the set of Jurassic Park and you will arrive at Manta Point.
 Weather conditions and big waves mean that we are not always able to dive this site.
 This site provides year round opportunity for a magical encounter with the majestic Manta Rays.

-The main attraction of the dive site is the cleaning station or large rock formation found at a shallow depth of 5m, with the plankton rich waters attracting circling mantas above just waiting to be cleaned and often swooping in for a closer look at divers.
+The main attraction of the dive site is the cleaning station or large rock formation found at a shallow depth of 5m.
+Here, the plankton rich waters attract circling mantas waiting to be cleaned and often swooping in for a closer look at divers.
 Manta trains with as many as 30 mantas on one dive have been spotted at this site.
-Swimming out into the slightly deeper surrounding water can mean an encounter with Nurse Sharks, Bamboo Sharks, a plethora of Blue Spotted Sting Rays and in Mola Mola season perhaps even an encounter with a Sun Fish.
+Swimming into the deeper water can bring different encounters.
+Nurse and Bamboo Sharks, Blue Spotted Sting Rays and in Mola Mola season perhaps even an encounter with a Sun Fish are all possible.

 The Cheeky Middle Bit

-In the middle of the islands we encounter some exhilarating wall dives and perhaps the area’s most famous dive site – Crystal Bay, so named because P lost her favorite pair of earrings there*.
-Although Mola Mola have been sited at all of the dive sites, it is at Crystal Bay or Toyapakeh where you are most likely to see them as they come up from the depths, during the months of colder water, to be cleaned and photographed by waiting divers.
+In the middle of the islands we encounter some exhilarating wall dives and perhaps the area’s most famous dive site – Crystal Bay.
+Named because P lost her favorite pair of earrings there*.
+Although Mola Mola have been sited at all of the dive sites, it is at Crystal Bay or Toyapakeh where you are most likely to see them.
+They come up from the depths, during the months of colder water, to be cleaned and photographed by waiting divers.
 All of the dive sites in this area offer spectacular underwater topography and the best visibility.

 *this factoid my not actually be true